-- you have endorsement from the Student Engagement Team that changing courses is in your best interests
+- You have documented support from a Student Success or Student Engagement Advisor that changing courses is in your best interests

-- you do not meet the entry requirements of your course (after completing the offered packaged pathway program)
+- You do not meet the entry requirements of your principal course (after completing the offered packaged pathway program)

-- you will be reported because you can’t achieve satisfactory course progress at the level you are studying, even after working through an intervention strategy
+- You are not achieving satisfactory course progress at the level you are studying, even after working through a formal or mandatory intervention strategy

-- you have been endorsed by a Murdoch course advisor that changing to a course not offered at Murdoch aligns better to your career or educational aspirations
+- You have been endorsed by a Murdoch Careers Advisor that changing to a course not offered at Murdoch aligns better to your career or educational aspirations

-- other reasons which Murdoch has deemed are beyond your control and have an impact on your course progress or wellbeing.
+- other reasons which Murdoch has deemed are beyond your control and have a negative impact on your course progress or wellbeing.